CM2S/piglot/examples/reference_reduction_composite/description.md

-## reference_reduction_composite example
+## Analytical curve fitting example - reference response reduction algorithm

 A simple analytical curve fitting problem is included to demonstrate how to use `piglot` with a modified reference response.
-In this case, we aim to demonstrate how the composite Bayesian optimisation is sensitive to the number of sampling points in the reference response, and present a strategy to mitigate this effect.
+In this case, we aim to demonstrate how the [composite Bayesian optimisation](../sample_curve_fitting_composite/description.md) is sensitive to the number of sampling points in the reference response, and present a strategy to mitigate this effect.

-The quadratic expression to fit is of the type $f(x) = a x^2$, and has as reference response a numerically generated response from the expression $f(x) = 2 x^2$ (provided in the `examples/reference_reduction_composite/reference_curve.txt` file).
+Like in the [sample curve fitting example](../sample_curve_fitting/description.md), we are trying to fit the function $f(x) = a x^2$ using a numerically generated reference response from the expression $f(x) = 2 x^2$ (provided in the `examples/reference_reduction_composite/reference_curve.txt` file).
-We want to find the value for $a$ that better fits our reference (it should be 2).

-We run 10 iterations using the `botorch` optimiser (our interface for Bayesian optimisation), and set the parameter `a` for optimisation with bounds `[0,4]` and initial value 1.
-Our optimisation objective is the fitting of an analytical curve, with the expression `<a> * x ** 2`.
-The notation `<a>` indicates that this parameter should be optimised.
-We also define a parameterisation using the variable $x$, where we sample the function between `[-5,5]` with 100 points.

-For this example, we consider a reference response with 100 sampling points.
+For this example, and in contrast with the [sample curve fitting example](../sample_curve_fitting/description.md), we consider a reference response with 100 sampling points.
 As you will see, the computational cost of the composite Bayesian optimisation is quite dependent on this number.